acorrenson/cqfd/README.md

 ## Construction

-The core algorithm implemented in **Cqfd** is written in OCaml and generate a proof tree.
+The core algorithm implemented in **Cqfd** is written in OCaml and generates a proof tree.
 This proof tree is then checked by a proof checker.
 The proof checker is verified in why3 and extracted in OCaml.

 ## Features